Prepare Installation Media

 umount /mnt/boot

-You can optionally use shavee to encrypt home directories with a diffrent key.
+You can also use shavee to encrypt home directories with a separate key.